If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 You pride yourself on eating well and caring for yourself, so why does your cold keep recurring?
 Pregnancy could be the reason.

-What causes it?
-When you get pregnant, your body will naturally weaken your immune system for the pregnancy to be successful (source).
-While this is good for the growing baby, it makes you prone to colds and the flu.
+When you get pregnant, your body will naturally weaken your immune system for the pregnancy to be successful (13).
+While this is good for your growing baby, it makes you prone to colds and the flu.

 - Get plenty of rest.